-However, for many, getting a digital transformation right immediately following a pandemic hasn’t been easy.
+However, getting a digital transformation right immediately following a pandemic hasn’t been easy for many.
 We’ve seen stores like Lord & Taylor, Brooks Brothers, Pier 1, Gold’s Gym, and more fall into bankruptcy.
 On the other hand, Chewy, Lululemon, Dick’s Sporting Goods, and more are cleaning up thanks to agile digital operations.
 What is making the difference, and how can retailers digitally transform successfully?

 1. Lessen the Customer Service Burden

 E-commerce systems aim to provide a hiccup-free, self-service buyer experience, and doing so involves as much automation as possible.
 Customers want to be able to go from browsing to checking out with the fewest customer service interactions possible.

 Whether you install a knowledge management system to maintain the self-serve aspect or an easily accessible chat bot, your store’s reliance on customer service will be reduced through a digital transformation.
 This means fewer customer care demands and a drastically lower cost of sales.

 2. Maintain Seamless Customer Experiences

 Digital customers have gotten much more ruthless and increased their expectations.
 A frustrating buyer journey that forces customer service interactions causes more abandoned carts than you realize.
 Upwards of $4 trillion in online purchases carts will be abandoned this year, but removing frustrations can establish you as a trusted benchmark.
 If a customer has been browsing your products online, and they can’t easily find their coveted item in the store, you’ve interrupted their experience.

 Smoothing out your CX, like Lululemon, for example, helps customers to see you as the benchmark experience.
 Lululemon doesn’t make you create an account.
 They don’t hide shipping costs.
 They definitely don’t make you wait for product delivery.
 Smooth sailing from start to finish establishes you as the best in class in just one experience and creates brand loyalty.